tomkcook/obsync/README.md

 ### TODOs

+ - The list of files on the sharepoint site is currently fetched by enumerating all files and folders in each directory.
+This means there is one request for each folder in the tree.
+This should be replaced with listing all the files in the `Documents` list on the sharepoint site and filtering for the root path.
+Such requests have a limit of 5,000 items returned for each request, but it is still almost certain to involve many fewer requests.
  - Store the authentication token in the database and only request a new one when it doesn't work.
  - Add a command-line option to not store the password in the database and request it every time it's needed.
+ - Sync files in parallel.

 ## Other bits and bobs